Mike Redmond: Coaching and managing career

 Redmond retired on October 4, 2010.
 In 2011, Redmond managed the Lansing Lugnuts of the Midwest League, the Class A affiliate of the Toronto Blue Jays.
 The Lugnuts had their best record in team history under Redmond, and reached the league finals.
 He was named Midwest League Manager of the Year.
 In 2012, he managed the Dunedin Blue Jays of the Florida State League, the Blue Jays' Class A-Advanced affiliate.

 On November 1, 2012, Redmond was named manager of the Miami Marlins, and given a three-year deal.
-After the conclusion of the 2014 season Redmond got a contract extension until 2017.
+After the conclusion of the 2014 season, Redmond received a contract extension until 2017.

 After struggling to start the 2015 season, rumors indicated that Marlins' owner Jeffrey Loria, was considering firing Redmond.
 The Marlins fired Redmond on May 17, just under an hour after the Marlins lost to the Braves, leaving the team at 16–22 on the season.

 On November 16, 2016, Redmond was hired as the bench coach for the Colorado Rockies.

+On May 11, 2025, after a franchise-worst 7–33 start to the season, Redmond along with manager Bud Black were dismissed by the team.

 Managerial record

 Playing and managing style

 As a catcher, Redmond was known for his skill in calling the right pitches for the pitcher to throw.
 He was also noted for his veteran leadership and clubhouse presence.
 He was also known for his defensive ability.
-He caught R. A. Dickey and Dennis Springer, who all threw a knuckleball, considered a difficult pitch to catch.
-Redmond is ranked second in career fielding percentage as a catcher, finishing with 99.6%.
+He caught R. A. Dickey and Dennis Springer, who both threw a knuckleball, considered a difficult pitch to catch.
+Redmond is tied for fourth in career fielding percentage as a catcher, finishing with 99.6%.

 Honors

 In 1999, Redmond won the Charlie Hough Good Guy Award.
-He was inducted into the Unum Portland Sea Dogs Hall of Fame in 2010, primarily because of the stellar defensive skills he exemplified during his tenure with the team and in the major leagues.
+He was inducted into the Unum Portland Sea Dogs Hall of Fame in 2010.
 However, Redmond could not attend the induction ceremony due to his family commitments.